'Very desperate situation:' KC Pet Project reports drastic uptick in strays

-KANSAS CITY, MO (KCTV) -- The month of June was a blur for workers and volunteers at KC Pet Project as they cared for a nearly record-breaking number of animals.
+KANSAS CITY, Missouri (KCTV) -- The month of June was a blur for workers and volunteers at KC Pet Project as they cared for a nearly record-breaking number of animals.

 Typically, the shelter takes in about 1,000 pets from May to August but the shelter cared for about 1,400 animals last month.